yasar-rehman/yasar-rehman.github.io/_pages/about.md

 **Software Engineer (Intern)**

 **Software Engineering Intern – Smart Homes at TCL**
 TCL is seeking a motivated **Software Engineering Intern** to join our team and contribute to developing innovative smart home solutions.
 In this role, you’ll work on designing, testing, and optimizing software for IoT devices, cloud integration, and user-friendly interfaces.
 Candidates who are pursuing a degree in Computer Science, Software Engineering, or a related field, with proficiency in Python, Java, or C++, and a strong interest in IoT and smart home innovation are encouraged to apply.
 This is a hands-on opportunity to gain real-world experience in a fast-paced, innovative environment, with potential for future full-time opportunities.
-If you’re excited about shaping the future of smart homes, send your resume and a brief cover letter to **[yasar@tcl.com]**.
+If you’re excited about shaping the future of smart homes, send your resume to **[yasar@tcl.com]**.